AndreyProgr/react-string-clamp/readme.md

 #
 Main features:

+ - Easy to set up and usage - only one required property and 2-3 optional will cover most of use cases.
  - Automatically runs re-render if component size changed.
  - Supports reverse clamping.
- - Allows you to add your custom css-styles.
+ - Allows you to add any custom css-styles.
  - Supports any kind of string splitting rules (words, letters, dashes, etc.).
  - Customizable ellipsis.
  - Deletes punctuation characters before adding ellipsis.
- - Wide range of settings.
+ - Wide range of another optional settings.
 #
 ### Installation (npm)
 ```